Beaconsys/Beacon/README.md

 # Introduction of sys code

 Our code will be opened source in /sys, including monitoring module, analysis module and web interface.
-For more detailed information, just read [README](https://github.com/Beaconsys/Beacon/blob/master/sys/README.md) in sys directory.
+For more detailed information, please read [README](https://github.com/Beaconsys/Beacon/blob/master/sys/README.md) in sys directory.

 # Itroduction of data